It’s that time of year where germs are just getting passed around at schools and public places. Here are some tips to keep the germs away.

 #3 – Cover that cough!

-When we were kids, the rule was to cough or sneeze into our hands.
-Now, we know germs are much less likely to spread if we aim them into the crook of our arm.
+The rule used to be to cough or sneeze into your hands.
+Fortunately, we now know germs are much less likely to spread if we aim them into the crook of our arm.
 Show your children how to shield their coughs and sneezes with their arm or a tissue and always follow with hand-washing or hand sanitizer.
 Another point of entry for viruses is the eyes.
 Teach children to avoid touching their eyes and faces to help prevent highly contagious viruses like conjunctivitis.

 #4 – Healthy Foods = Healthy Kids